ksommerdorf/FinalProject/README.md

             Current primary key is postal code of housing lists.
 Lindsey created the ERD and Kayla created joins in postgress.
             ![ERD](https://github.com/ksommerdorf/FinalProject/blob/Lindsey/ERD.png)

 - Tried both the Supervised and Unsupervised Machine learning models.
+  * adaboostClassifier with hypertuning
+  * RandomForest Classifier
+  * GradientBoostClassifier
+  * Support Vector Model Regressor
+  * Baysian ridge Regression
+  * RandomForest Regressor

 Model evaluation and accuracy score were calculated for each to better predict the features that are driving the target.
 ![Accuracy_score.png](https://github.com/ksommerdorf/FinalProject/blob/main/images/Accuracy_score.png)

 ### Tools And Libraries Used: